shanieMoonlight/VsExtensions/README.md

-# AppSettingsAccessors
+# StronglyTypedAppSettings

-AppSettingsAccessors is a .NET library designed to simplify the access and management of application settings defined in `appsettings.json` files.
+StronglyTypedAppSettings is a .NET library designed to simplify the access and management of application settings defined in `appsettings.json` files.
 It leverages source generators to create strongly-typed accessors for configuration sections, making it easier to work with configuration data in a type-safe manner.

 ## Features